4 Reasons Why Home is NOT Always Better for Older Adults

 While many seniors profess to want to “age in place,” the safety of their physical environments must be factored into their equation.
 In many cases, the living space is no longer comfortable, manageable or adequate.
 For example, a home with multiple levels or excessive care and maintenance needs.
 Furthermore, even the day-to-day upkeep of a home can become overwhelming -- for seniors and their family caregivers.

-And while a home care professional can help navigate these obstacles, the responsibility of ensuring the home’s safety still falls on the family.
+While a home care professional can help navigate these obstacles, the responsibility of ensuring the home’s safety still falls on the family.
 Conversely, senior living communities are not only designed to meet the physical needs of older adults, but also to accommodate these needs as they change.

 2. Your loved one’s lack of socialization and/or isolation is a concern.